Dictionary

 Herkogamy | Separation in space between stigma(s) and anthers. |

 Hermaphrodite | A synonym of bisexual.
-A flower that has both male, pollen-producing parts (staminate) and female, ovule-producing parts (carpellate). |
+A flower that has both male, pollen-producing parts (staminate) and female, ovule-producing parts (carpellate), is referred to as hermaphrodite. |

 herringbone | Leaf side veins prominent, closely spaced, straight and parallel. |